50L1D/odin-recipes/README.md

 # odin-recipes
-HTML made for training skills and use GIT
+  Side made for training HTML, CSS and GIT

 Used VSCode, Ubuntu terminal.